Published: 25 April 2025

 For over three decades, Hougang has stood out as a small but powerful symbol in Singapore’s political landscape — not because of its size, but because of what it represents: a constituency that consistently voted for the opposition Workers’ Party, even when the odds were stacked against them.

 Yet the story of Hougang is not just about opposition resilience.
 It’s also about how the ruling People’s Action Party (PAP) treated a constituency that dared to vote differently.
-And it raises uncomfortable questions about fairness, governance, and the implicit expectations placed on voters in a dominant-party system.
+And it raises uncomfortable questions about fairness and governance in a dominant-party system.

 Selective Upgrading and Political Priorities